tamnguyenvan/konda/README.md

 ```

 ### 2️⃣ Use conda commands with konda
 Konda is a simple wrapper around conda.
-Just replace `conda` with `konda` in any conda command.
 ```bash
 # Create a new environment
 konda create -n my_env python=3.8 -y